iov-one/docs/docs/weave-tutorial/08-app.md

 - `utils.NewKeyLogging` enables logging in application
 - `utils.NewRecovery`: Recovery is a decorator to recover from panics in transactions, so we can log them as errors
 - `utils.NewKeyTagger`:
-  - **KeyTagger** is a decorate that records all _Set/Delete_ operations performed by it's children and adds all those keys as DeliverTx tags
+  - **KeyTagger** is a decorater that records all _Set/Delete_ operations performed by its children and adds all those keys as DeliverTx tags
-  - Tags is the hex encoded key, value is **s** (for set) or *d* (for delete)
+  - Tags is the hex-encoded key, value is **s** (for set) or *d* (for delete)
   - Desired behavior, impossible as tendermint will collapse multiple tags with same key: Tags are added as `Key=<bucket name>, Value=<hex of remainder>,` like `Key=cash, Value=00CAFE00`
 - `utils.NewSavepoint`: explained in [](link)
 - `sigs.NewDecorator`: returns a default authentication decorator, which appends the chainID before checking the signature, and requires at least one signature to be present
-- `multisig.NewDecorator`: returns a default multisig decorator that manages multi signature wallets
+- `multisig.NewDecorator`: returns a default multisig decorator that manages multi-signature wallets
-- `cash.NewFeeDecorator`: returns a static fee ecorator with the given minimum fee, and all collected fees going to a default address
+- `cash.NewFeeDecorator`: returns a static fee decorator with the given minimum fee, and all collected fees going to a default address
 - `batch.NewDecorator`: returns a batch transanction decorator

 ### Cron stack

-Cron stack is minimal application that runs different from the main decorators that runs scheduled jobs in the background.
+Cron stack is minimal application that runs differently from the main decorators that runs scheduled jobs in the background.

 ```go
 // CronStack wires up a standard router with a cron specific decorator chain.